 More information on recommendations for the management of obesity can be consulted on the sites of international or national learned societies as well as on the site of national health authorities, some examples of which are cited below:

+- ome examples of which are cited below:

-- HAS (French National Health Authority) - ANZMOSS (Australian & New Zealand Metabolic and Obesity Surgery Society)
+- HAS (French National Health Authority)

+- ANZMOSS (Australian & New Zealand Metabolic and Obesity Surgery Society)

 9. BIOLOGICAL ASSESSMENT

 a.
 Materials and substances included in the device